Sudipta-Sen/Coding/CheatSheets/PythonSQLCheatSheet.md

 | `cursor.execute(query, params)` | Executes a query with parameterized values. | <li>`cursor.execute("SELECT * FROM users WHERE id = %s", (1,))`</li> <li>`cursor.execute("SELECT * FROM users WHERE id = %s AND name = %s AND age = %s", (1, 'John', 25))`</li>| Executes a query with a bound parameter.
 It prevents from SQL Injection|

 - Parameterized queries with placeholders (`%s`) are typically used for values in `INSERT`, `UPDATE`,`DELETE`, or `SELECT` statements but not for database or table names like `CREATE DATABASE`
+- Placeholder for a table name is not allowed (in `FROM` clause).
+Placeholders can only be used for values (e.g., conditions in a `WHERE` clause).

 ## 9. Error Handling